 Where: Puri in OrissaCourtesy: Jagannathpuri Temple

 Nehru Trophy Boat Race Allepy

 It is one of the most popular snack boat race.
-The long canoes of 100–120 feet made of a wood carry 90- 100 rowers which move like a snake through the backwaters of Lake.
-The course of the race is 1.4 km in Punnamada (Vembanad) Lake in backwaters of Kerala.
+The long canoes of 100–120 feet made of wood carry 90- 100 rowers that move like a snake through the backwaters of Lake.
+The course of the race is 1.4 km in Punnamada (Vembanad) Lake in the backwaters of Kerala.

 The Nehru Trophy Boat Race is named after Pandit Jawaharlal Nehru, who started this race.
 It is conducted on the Punnamda Lake near Alleppey on the second Saturday of August.
 For the people of the villages in Kuttanad, a victory at this race for their boat is celebrated for months to come.

 The main event has 16 snake boats generally called “Kings of Water” with 100 rowers with four at the helm to guide, sitting on both sides and all the others paddle in unity.
 Thes decorated rowing boats are a spectacle to remember.

 It is a community event and if anyone wants to participate then they can approach the village people.
 People stand on both sides of the backwater channel shouting for their favorite boat team.

 Where: Punnamda Lake near Allepyin Kerala.
 Credit – Wiki Commons